zacharytay1994/LearnJapanese/README.md

 # LearnJapanese
 Can't find anyone who loves anime as much as you do?

+# What is it about
+Test based system which tests you on your Japanese language proficiency.

+# Tests Available
+1. Hiragana (Easy)

+2. Hiragana (Medium)

+3. Hiragana (Hard)
 # How to use
 **Step One:** Download the python file.